fornwall/advent-of-code/README.md

 [![Build](https://github.com/fornwall/advent-of-code/workflows/Github%20CI/badge.svg)](https://github.com/fornwall/advent-of-code/actions?query=workflow%3A%22Github+CI%22)

 # Advent of Code solutions
-Solutions to [Advent of Code](https://adventofcode.com/) problems in Rust.
+Solutions to [Advent of Code](https://adventofcode.com/) problems (all years, 2015-2020) in Rust.
 Consists of the following parts:

 - [crates/core](crates/core): The solutions themselves and a command-line tool on top of them.
 - [crates/grpc-server](crates/grpc-server): Server with a gRPC API using [Tonic](https://docs.rs/tonic).